 Bullying in the workplace should not be tolerated.
 Employers have a duty of care to try and prevent it from happening and should have an anti-bullying policy in place to try and stop it.
-If you’ve got a supervisor who is hostile towards you or a group of colleagues who pick on you because of your religion, you have rights in place to protect you and you could take legal action.
 In this guide to claiming compensation for bullying at work, we’ll explain what forms of harassment or bullying can occur in the workplace, what you could claim for, and average payouts for bullying at work.

 If you like to discuss workplace bullying and your eligibility to claim compensation, please call 0800 6524 881 today.
 Otherwise, please read some more of this guide on how employment law claims work.

 - What Is Bullying Or Harassment At Work?